Trail Tools

 Continue around the back of the ferry terminal through the passageway.
 Look for a weathervane on top of the naval clock.
 Figure out which way the wind is blowing so you know where the food smells are coming from.
 Rats have a very good sense of smell.

 Is the Acadia a good ship for a home?
 Ships sometimes have cats on board to hunt down rats.
 If it is open, go on board and ask the tour guides if they have a cat.
 If they do, find out its name.
-(It costs $2 to get on the Acadia.)
+(It costs a bit to get on the Acadia.)
 Ask if they think the Acadia would make a good home for a rat.
 Why or why not?

 Walk to the play gym in the shape of a submarine located next to the Maritime Museum.
 Where would a rat hide on this ship?
 Sneak about and find the three best hiding places.